Cleopatra (1963 film): Joseph L. Mankiewicz takes over

 As an additional incentive, Skouras acquired Figaro, Inc., Mankiewicz's independent production company, for $3 million.
 In addition to his salary as writer and director, Mankiewicz received $1.5 million from the purchase, while his partner, NBC, received the other half.
+At the time, the combined expenses was the highest-paid salary ever paid for a film director.

-Having directed Julius Caesar (1953), Mankiewicz expressed his displeasure with the shooting script, stating it was "unreadable and unshootable."
-Mankiewicz also described Cleopatra's depiction as a "strange, frustrating mixture of an American soap-opera virgin and an hysterical Slavic vamp of the type Nazimova used to play."
-Because of this, he asked to rewrite the script from scratch, and the studio allowed him two months.
+Earlier in December 1960, Mankiewicz had read the previous shooting script, which he felt was "unreadable and unshootable".
+Familiar with ancient Rome, as he had directed Julius Caesar (1953), Mankiewicz asked to write a new script and the studio allowed him two months.
 By February 1961, Mankiewicz had conceived a "modern, psychiatrically rooted concept of the film," envisioning Marc Antony's self-destruction because of his "inability to match [Julius] Caesar."

 Within one month, Lawrence Durrell and Sidney Buchman were recruited to collaborate with Mankiewicz on the new script.
 Story conferences were held with the three writers, and Durrell and Buchman then separately wrote "story-step" outlines.
 Mankiewicz would expand their outlines into a new script.
 Mankiewicz consulted the relevant sources, adapting historical literature written by Plutarch and Petronius.
 In late April, Mankiewicz had grown displeased with Durrell's work, while Buchman was instructed to complete an outline for the film.
 By then, Buchman's outline only covered the first quarter of the film.
 Mankiewicz had petitioned for playwrights Lillian Hellman or Paul Osborn to help finish the script, but Wanger hired screenwriter Ranald MacDougall.

 Although filming was set to resume on April 4, 1961, Taylor was hospitalized again for pneumonia on March 4.
 One news agency erroneously reported that she had died.
 She recovered after a tracheotomy was performed on her throat.
 On March 14, Twentieth Century-Fox suspended production at Pinewood Studios.
 The sets were dismantled at the cost of $600,000.
 Skouras then decided to relocate the production to the studio's backlot in California.
 Meanwhile, Mankiewicz temporarily left his writing duties and scouted for suitable filming locations in Rome and Egypt.
 In June, Mankiewicz returned to the studio to report some Italian locations he had found, but was not eager to shoot in Egypt.
 On June 30, Skouras reversed his decision and agreed to allow Mankiewicz shoot the film at Cinecittà in Rome, where the sound stages had been occupied for the studio's television series and George Stevens's The Greatest Story Ever Told (1965).

 However, in September 1961, Skouras had "indefinitely postponed" The Greatest Story Ever Told due to presumptive cost concerns.
 In Italy, the production was divided between two locations with the Roman Forum constructed on twelve acres at Cinecittà and the Alexandria sets near Anzio.
 During construction of the Alexandrian sets, active land mines from World War II were discovered along a private beach, thus demolition experts were hired to remove the explosives.
 Wanger was also troubled to learn NATO had held a nearby shooting range for target practice.